 Staff may claim travel expenses when their journeys are for school purposes and the journey has had the prior approval of the Chief Executive Officer or the Senior Leaders.
-The rate of reimbursement for staff using their own vehicles will be as specified by the Trust.
+The rate of reimbursement for staff using their own vehicles will be as specified by the Trust, in accordance with limits published and updated by HMRC.
 Claims should only be made for excess mileage over and above the normal journey from home to school.
 All claims must be accompanied by a VAT fuel receipt.